racker/service-registry-docs/Service-API-Operations.md

 metadata | Arbitrary key/value pairs. | Optional, Hash [String,String between 1 and 255 characters long:String,String between 1 and 255 characters long], Array or object with number of items between 0 and 20
 tags | Service tags. | Optional, Array [String,String between 1 and 55 characters long], Array or object with number of items between 0 and 10

+`tag` field allows you to logically group services (e.g. tagging all the API service instances with `www`) and retrieve a list of services for a particular tag.

+`metadata` field allows you to store arbitrary key-value pairs on a service object.
+Common fields include:

+* service instance version (e.g. git revision hash)
+* service instance IP address
+* service instance port
+* service instance region
+* status (e.g. enabled or disabled)

 ### List Services